ironscript/ironscript/README.md

 are the building blocks of S-Expressions.

 ##### Stream
-A stream is a container for a value which changes depending on zero or more streams and/or values.
+A stream is a container for a value which may changes asynchronously depending on zero or more streams and/or values.
 We can say that streams are containers for live values.
+A stream contains the value, an **asynchronous core-function** to evaluate the value and a list of values **(dependencies list)** passed as arguments to the core-functions.
+When any of the values in the dependencies list changes, the core-function is called and a new value is evaluated.

+Based on the core-function, there are 2 types of streams. **Pure streams** and **Impure streams**.

+The **core function of a pure stream** is a **pure function**.
+A pure function is a function which has no side effects on the environment it's running on.
+The output of a pure function is identical for identical sets of inputs.
+In short pure functions are stateless.
+For example the `+` function in Ironscript is a pure function whereas `_echo` is not a pure function.

+**Impure streams** are simply **not pure streams**.

 ##### Collection
-A collection is a container of key-value pairs, collections are equivalent to Javascript Objects which can hold values specific to Ironscript, like streams, and be passed to and used in Javascript code just like any other Javascript Object created with `Object.create(null)`.
+A collection is a container of key-value pairs, **collections are equivalent to Javascript Objects** which can hold values specific to Ironscript, like streams, and be passed to and used in Javascript code just like any other Javascript Object created with `Object.create(null)`.

 #### Sequence
 A sequence is a contained/wrapped Javascript Array.
 Though Ironscript is built around `_cons` based lists, sequences